 Your surgeon opens up your belly and replaces the aortic aneurysm with a man-made, cloth-like material.

 Surgery for aortic aneurysm replacement may take 2 to 4 hours.
-Most patients recover in the intensive care unit (ICU) after the surgery.
+Most people recover in the intensive care unit (ICU) after the surgery.

-You may have an abdominal aortic aneurysm that is not causing any symptoms or problems.
-Your doctor may have found the problem after you had an ultrasound or CT scan done for another reason.
+You may have an AAA that is not causing any symptoms or problems.
+Your health care provider may have found the problem after you had an ultrasound or CT scan done for another reason.
 There is a risk that this aneurysm may suddenly break open (rupture) if you do not have surgery to repair it.
 However, surgery to repair the aneurysm may also be risky, depending on your overall health.